SSCHAcode/sschacode.github.io/Tutorials/tutorial_05_ramanir.md

 <figcaption>
 <p><span class="caption-number">Fig. 14 </span><span class="caption-text">IR signal accounting for all anharmonic scattering.
 The peaks that appear slightly below 2500 cm-1 is a combination mode known to be present in ice.
-See <a class="reference external" href="https://pubs.aip.org/aip/jcp/article-abstract/155/18/184502/199619/The-microscopic-origin-of-the-anomalous-isotopic?redirectedFrom=fulltext">Cherubini et al, J Chem Phys 155, 184502, 2021</a></span><a class="headerlink" href="#irv4" title="Permalink to this image">¶</a></p>
+See <a class="reference external" href="https://pubs.aip.org/aip/jcp/article-abstract/155/18/184502/199619/The-microscopic-origin-of-the-anomalous-isotopic?redirectedFrom=fulltext">Cherubini et al, J Chem Phys 155, 184502, 2021</a></span><a class="headerlink" href="#irv4" title="Permalink to this image"> </a></p>
 </figcaption>
 </figure>
 <div class="topic" id="exercize-polarization-ir">